GR360RY/netatalk-ansible/README.md

 * Ubuntu 12.04 Server or Desktop version
 * Ansible installed on target system or on any other OS that has ssh access to targed system.

-Step 1: Installing Ansible on traget system
+Step 1: Installing Ansible on target system
 ----------

 On Ubuntu run the following commands: